msiner/DuoTools/README.md

 ```

 ## DuoWAV
-DuoWAV is a utility to capture samples from the RSPDuo directly to a file.
+DuoWAV is a command-line utility to capture samples from the RSPDuo directly to a file.
 The supported file format is [WAV](https://en.wikipedia.org/wiki/WAV).
 The WAV format supports multi-channel framing, as described above, as well as 16-bit linear PCM and IEEE floating point sample scalar formats.
 While WAV input is supported by many applications some may not support more than 2 channels (i.e. stereo) or the IEEE floating point sample format.